shubhamagarwal1993/ansible/README.md

   - supervisor
   - Domain name (set up on www and *.)
 - Deciding on the languages (AWS EC2 t2.micro with static public ip):
-  - Backend - php / Haskell / python
+  - Backend - php / Haskell / python / Nginx / mysql / redis
   - Frontend - html / css / bootstrap / JQuery / JS / Elm
+  - Mobile - objective c for iOS
 - Database (but will not use it for now)
 - AWS
 - load balancers (for multiple DB servers, will not use it now)